Artificial Intelligence and Informatics for Predictive Biology

 “We are putting AI at the centre of our biological research, meaning that we are generating the type of data that is needed to drive AI and machine learning.
-This will supercharge our science so we can find out more about human biology and health.”
+The aim is that, once created, the digital twin cell can be used for virtual experiments, giving researchers a highly valuable and cost effective scientific tool to understand biology and health.

 The ambition